kngwyu/mujoco-maze/README.md

   - PointFall-v0/AntFall-v0 (Distance-based Reward)
   - PointFall-v1/AntFall-v1 (Goal-based Reward)

+## Caveats
+This project has some other features (e.g., block maze and other robots) but they are work in progress.

 ## License
 This project is licensed under Apache License, Version 2.0 ([LICENSE-APACHE](LICENSE) or http://www.apache.org/licenses/LICENSE-2.0).